Quantum-OCS/QuOCS/README.md

 * If you want to use the AD Algorithm, the installation of [JAX](https://github.com/google/jax) (Autograd and XLA) is required.

 ### Editable mode
-If you want to customize the algortihm and basis inside QuOCS (see [customization](#customization)), the package has to be installed in the editable mode.
+If you want to customize the algortihm and basis inside QuOCS, the package has to be installed in the editable mode.
 You can easily do that with the following commands:

 ```bash
 git clone https://github.com/Quantum-OCS/QuOCS.git